ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-graphql-api-with-ballerina.md

 ```
 Compiling source
-	user/graphql:0.1.0
+        graphql/covid19:0.1.0
-WARNING [service.bal:(25:5,25:5)] concurrent calls will not be made to this method since the service and the method are not 'isolated'
+HINT [service.bal:(20:5,20:5)] concurrent calls will not be made to this method since the method is not an 'isolated' method
-WARNING [service.bal:(29:5,29:5)] concurrent calls will not be made to this method since the service and the method are not 'isolated'
+HINT [service.bal:(25:5,25:5)] concurrent calls will not be made to this method since the method is not an 'isolated' method
-WARNING [service.bal:(33:5,33:5)] concurrent calls will not be made to this method since the service and the method are not 'isolated'
+HINT [service.bal:(33:5,33:5)] concurrent calls will not be made to this method since the method is not an 'isolated' method
-WARNING [service.bal:(40:5,40:5)] concurrent calls will not be made to this method since the service and the method are not 'isolated'
+HINT [service.bal:(46:5,46:5)] concurrent calls will not be made to this method since the service and the method are not 'isolated'
-WARNING [service.bal:(47:5,47:5)] concurrent calls will not be made to this method since the service and the method are not 'isolated'
+HINT [service.bal:(50:5,50:5)] concurrent calls will not be made to this method since the service and the method are not 'isolated'
-WARNING [service.bal:(54:5,54:5)] concurrent calls will not be made to this method since the service and the method are not 'isolated'
+HINT [service.bal:(54:5,54:5)] concurrent calls will not be made to this method since the service and the method are not 'isolated'
-WARNING [service.bal:(63:5,63:5)] concurrent calls will not be made to this method since the method is not an 'isolated' method
+HINT [service.bal:(61:5,61:5)] concurrent calls will not be made to this method since the service and the method are not 'isolated'
-WARNING [service.bal:(68:5,68:5)] concurrent calls will not be made to this method since the method is not an 'isolated' method
+HINT [service.bal:(68:5,68:5)] concurrent calls will not be made to this method since the service and the method are not 'isolated'
-WARNING [service.bal:(76:5,76:5)] concurrent calls will not be made to this method since the method is not an 'isolated' method
+HINT [service.bal:(75:5,75:5)] concurrent calls will not be made to this method since the service and the method are not 'isolated'

 Running executable
 ```